eru2024/laskarai-mlt-recommendationsystem/laporan_submission_recommendationsystem.md

 | Pantai Baron                      | Bahari        | Yogyakarta |
 | Geoforest Watu Payung Turunan     | Cagar Alam    | Yogyakarta |
 | Masjid Agung Trans Studio Bandung | Tempat Ibadah | Bandung    |

+Recommendation output shows relevant destinations recommendation related to the visited destinations.
+For example, visited destinations show that user mostly visited Taman Hiburan and Budaya destinations and the recommendation gives unvisited destinations that come from Budaya and Taman Hiburan category.
+This shows that the recommendation system using Collaborative Filtering approach give good recommendation to the user preferences.

 **Pros and Cons**